 Custom kernels - kernels that's modified by devs to include more features, I guess? yeah, I guess that's that.
 For the kernel themselves, it's the program with complete control over the system.

-Else, if you don't have TWRP and/or a way out in case of issues; or if you don't need to use one, don't bother flashing.
+Else, if you don't have TWRP and/or a way out in case of issues; or if you don't need to use one, I don't recommend flashing unless you are ready to clean flash again.

 These are some of the features (or anti-features) that may be gained by flashing a custom kernel.